Jenna Ortega: 2012–2017: Early acting roles and Disney

-Ortega made her acting debut in the sitcom Rob (2012) and later made a guest appearance in the CSI: NY episode "Unspoken".
+Ortega made her acting debut in the sitcom Rob (2012).
 In 2013, she made her film debut in an uncredited role as the vice president's daughter in the superhero film Iron Man 3.
-In the same year, Ortega appeared in the horror film Insidious: Chapter 2 as a part of the supporting cast.
-From 2014 to 2019, Ortega had a recurring role on The CW comedy television series Jane the Virgin as a younger version of Jane Villanueva, who is portrayed by Gina Rodriguez as an adult.
-Declan Gallagher of Entertainment Weekly commended Ortega's performance, writing that "she eschews the trappings of a typical child actor".
+That same year, Ortega played a supporting role in the horror film Insidious: Chapter 2.
+From 2014 to 2019, Ortega had a recurring role on The CW comedy-drama television series Jane the Virgin as a younger version of Jane Villanueva, who is portrayed by Gina Rodriguez as an adult.
+Declan Gallagher of Entertainment Weekly commended Ortega's performance, writing that she avoided "the trappings of a typical child actor".
 She also starred in the direct-to-video comedy film The Little Rascals Save the Day (2014) and the Netflix sitcom Richie Rich (2015).
 Ortega appeared in the comedy-drama film After Words (2015) as Anna Chapa, the daughter of a male escort.
 The Los Angeles Times praised her as "adorable", whereas The Arizona Republic found her "horribly cloying".

-From 2016 to 2018, Ortega led the Disney Channel sitcom Stuck in the Middle as Harley Diaz, an aspiring inventor who is the middle child of the seven siblings.
+From 2016 to 2018, Ortega led the Disney Channel sitcom Stuck in the Middle as Harley Diaz, an aspiring inventor who is the middle child of seven siblings.
 Ortega drew inspiration from her own family and relationships with her siblings; she felt her experience starring on the show was akin to reality television.
-Common Sense Media praised Ortega's performance, saying she "commands this role, pleading her case as a long-suffering middle kid while finding the humor in the many calamities that befall her efforts to shine".
-Ortega garnered three Imagen Award nominations for Best Young Actor – Television, including a win in 2018.
+Common Sense Media said that Ortega "commands this role, pleading her case as a long-suffering middle kid while finding the humor in the many calamities that befall her efforts to shine".
+Her performance garnered three Imagen Award nominations for Best Young Actor – Television, including a win in 2018.
 She also voiced Princess Isabel in Elena and the Secret of Avalor (2016) and Elena of Avalor (2016–2020).